ermannolocascio/gantt/README.md

 ## Validations and Software Structure

 There are several validation steps to ensure consistent booking and avoid overlaps.
+I mentiond just few of them.

 ### Calendar Availability

+a.
 The calendar owner can set the status of a spot as 'not available' only if no bookings are set for the selected period.

+b.
+The calendar owner can set the stu

+### Consistent users

+The proposal are sent by the client to the calendar owner.
+If the owner tries to send a request to him/herself the system drops an error.

 ### Payment Process